 COVID-19 rules set by the State of Hawaii and Maui County are in effect.
-Persons wanting to use the pool must make a reservation.
-The sign-up clip board is on a table outside the pool gate.
+No reservation is needed, but users must sign in on the Contact Tracing sheet located in a box on a table outside the pool gate.
 Click HERE to review our rules for the pool.

 There is NO life guard at the Paniolo Hale swimming pool.
 Children must be accompanied by an adult residing in your unit.
 Pool hours and pool rules are posted at the pool.

 There are 2 grilling areas at Paniolo Hale.
 Due to COVID-19, only one grill is open at the grilling area across from the D and E Buildings.
 The grill is open from Noon to 8:30 PM daily.
-Use of the grill is by reservation.
-A sign-up sheet is in a box located at the grill.
+No reservation is needed, but users must sign in on the Contact Tracing sheet located in a plastic box at the grill.
 Only one person can be at the grill and he/she must follow the cleaning and use protocol.
 Click HERE to review our rules for the grill.